nicolamisurati/tm5-900_ros/README.md

     The error was due to the _∼/.ignition/fuel/config.yaml_ file that pointed to the old ignition fuel domain.
 It can be solved by replacing in the same file the url: _https://api.ignitionfuel.org_ with the url: _https://api.ignitionrobotics.org_
     &nbsp;
 - ```
-  [WARN] [1638864622.805540535]: Skipping virtual joint “FixedBase” because its child frame “base” does not match the URDF frame “world”
+  [WARN] [1638864622.805540535]: Skipping virtual joint “FixedBase”, its child frame “base” does not match the URDF frame “world”
    ```
   Solved this error by modifying in _∼/catkin ws/src/tm5_900_moveit_config/config_ the virtual joint line as:
     ```